-Hi, hello.
+Hi, hello!
 It’s me.
-It’s been a little while since I brought words to these pages — almost three months, to be exact.
-Truthfully, it feels a bit foreign to flex my creative muscles in this kind of way, but here we are.
+It’s been a little while since I brought words to these pages.
+And truthfully, it feels a bit foreign to flex my creative muscles in this kind of way, but here we are.
 If you follow me on Instagram, you’ll know I’m alive and well, just neglecting my webpages in lieu of instant thoughts and shorter blurbs of text.
 There are a few reasons why I’ve quietly shied away from my blog, but I suppose it comes down to a lack of time, a shift in my priorities, and the infamous imposter syndrome.
 Excuses aside, it’s time to dust off these corners and bring life back to this space.

 As a digital creator, the pressure to post engaging, eye-catching content is real.
 For that matter, when creativity and motivation are absent, the pressure can feel rather suffocating.
 If you happen to make a living on the backbone of social media, you know what I mean.
 While I’m not a full-time digital creator, a majority of the work I do is tied to the online space.
 And if I’ve learned anything, it’s that consistency is key for things like exposure, engagement, and revenue.
 The important stuff, you know.